-The modern facility is designed for preparing students for the working world.
-The air-conditioned building has 16,000 square feet containing 15 classrooms, administrative offices, a student lounge and restrooms.
-Some classrooms are designed and equipped for laboratory instruction.
+The Brighton facility has 28,000 square feet containing 14 classrooms furnished with laboratory and office equipment, faculty and administrative offices, a library containing reference and reading materials related to the academic programs, a student lounge and restrooms.
 The student lounge serves as a gathering place for lunch and breaks.
 It is equipped with a variety of vending machines and provides a relaxing atmosphere for visiting or studying before and after class.